Jackson Soloist: Chicago MG

 Jackson briefly partnered with Washburn International with headquarters in Vernon Hills, Illinois and for a short time manufactured a version of the MG model on Elston Avenue in downtown Chicago.
 Additional models of the MG were imported for Washburn to Jackson's specifications.
 At that time, Jackson began to experiment with CNC equipment to customize the geometry of individual necks to the requirements of various artists.
 Other MG components were precision CNC machined by a local stair manufacturer resulting in high precision, repeatable MG assemblies.

 SL4X

 The SL4X is based on a now discontinued Charvel '80's guitar.
 The SL4X has the Soloist body shape, maple neck with rosewood fingerboard, 24 frets, and dot inlays.
 The SL4X is distinct from other Soloists by having three single coil Seymour Designed Hot Rails pickups and is the only Soloist to have a pickguard.
 The SL4X comes in the colors of Daphne Blue, Bubblegum Pink, and Neon Orange in the spirit of the '80s.
 Jackson introduced Specific Ocean as an additional color in the range.

+Additional models known as X Series SLX DX was released in 2017.
+They are Indonesian assembled and made for beginner, intermediate or budget minded players.
+They are the lowest priced Soloists and come with two humbucking Duncan designed Jackson passive pickups in a variety of colors like white, grey, black, orange, olive green or red.
+Hardware is chrome.
+Higher level models with one humbucker and two single coils have black hardware and distinct gold or silver crackle finishes that cover the a black body and neck.
+Models beyond that will have all black hardware and bodies and necks and come with two active battery powered Jackson pickups in a series of patterns on the face of the body such as Winter Camo, Jungle camo, Butterscotch, Polka Dot, Checkered past and Bullseye.
+Most have laurel fretboards.
+There are rare maple fretboarded white bodied Soloists with gold hardware as well.